Candida Test UK

 Drugs such as broad spectrum antibiotics alter our gut flora thereby creating a perfect environment for candida to proliferate.

-You may have also consumed a high sugar or high yeast diet including foods such as bread, stock cubes, soya sauce balsamic vinegar or alcohol.
+You may have also consumed the typical western diet- a high sugar or high yeast diet including foods such as bread, stock cubes, soya sauce balsamic vinegar or alcohol.
 All of these factors may contribute to Candida growing and lead to overgrowth and, possibly, infection.
 The medical profession does not routinely test for Candida.
 This is because there is not enough of evidence-based research, however candida is certainly a problem with women who experience thrush and in men jock itch.

 How can Candida be treated ?